-Similar with dust sources in North Africa and Middle East, dust/dust mixture fraction over the Thar and Taklamakan deserts is typically lower during the daytime than during the nighttime period, regardless of height and season (panels d and e in Figures 10-13).
-The contrast between daytime and nighttime dust/dust mixture fraction over the Asian dust source regions is smaller than that over the North African and Middle Eastern dust source regions.
-On the other hand, the vertical profile of dust/dust mixture extinction suggests seasonally varying relative contribution of local versus remote dust sources.
-For example, over the Thar Desert, the summertime high dust/dust mixture extinction above 0.5 extends from surface to 6 km above ground (Figure 12i).
-While in boreal spring and autumn, the high dust/dust mixture extinction presents only at several kilometres above ground (panel i in Figure 11 and 13).
-This seasonal contrast in dust/dust mixture extinction profile is consistent with the modelling-based finding about the dominance of local dust source in the Thar Desert in boreal summer
+On the other hand, the vertical profile of dust and dust mixture extinction suggests seasonally varying relative contribution of local versus remote dust sources.
+For example, over the Thar Desert, the summertime high dust and dust mixture extinction above 0.5 extends from the surface to 6 km above ground (Fig. 12i), while in boreal spring and autumn the high dust and dust mixture extinction is present only at several kilometers above ground (Figs. 11i and 13i).
+This seasonal contrast in dust and dust mixture extinction profile is consistent with the modeling-based findings about the dominance of local dust source in the Thar Desert in boreal summer (Banerjee et al., 2019).